Mirxojiddin/stage0-module4-loops-task4/README.md

     }
 }
 3. Sum of skipped.
 Write a program that will consume 2 args: the first is number to skip, the second to iterate till.
-You should consider the cases: 3.1. when numberToSkip is greater than lastInRow -> output is:"number to skip is bugger then the last" 3.2. when lastInRow is negative -> output is:"last number in row is negative" 3.3. for the rest cases output is: "skipped sum is number" "counted sum is number", where number is an actual sum of them:
+You should consider the cases: 3.1. when numberToSkip is greater than lastInRow -> output is:"number to skip is bigger then the last" 3.2. when lastInRow is negative -> output is:"last number in row is negative" 3.3. for the rest cases output is: "skipped sum is number" "counted sum is number", where number is an actual sum of them:

 public class TwoRangesSum {
     public void printSumOfTwoRanges(int numberToSkip, int lastInRow) {